maxi777-dev/sistema-farmacia/README.md

 I developed it in Linux environment, with MySQL ODBC for Linux

-I hope it helps! : +1:
+I hope it helps!

+You can also check the pharmacy system made in C# with SQL Server and EntityFramework [here](https://github.com/maximainero/sistema-farmacia-c.git)